iRNA-COSI/APAeval/README.md

 - [Singularity][singularity]: [tutorial][tutorial-singularity]
 - [Snakemake][snakemake]: [tutorial][tutorial-snakemake]

-Note that you don't need to know about all of these, e.g., one of Conda, Docker and/or Singularity will typically be enough.
+Note that you don't need to know about all of these, e.g., one of Conda (deprecated; to run on AWS we need containerized workflows), Docker and/or Singularity will typically be enough.
 [See below](#nextflow-or-snakemake), for a discussion of the supported workflow languages/management systems.
 Again, working with one will be enough for most